rusty-roguelike/spriggan/README.md

 Going forward, I would continue to work with `rltk` and the `specs` entity component system.
 The ECS model is a great way of decoupling logic in game development, and I will be using the pattern going forward.

+Note: we used the tutorial at https://bfnightly.bracketproductions.com/rustbook/ as a starting point.

 ## License
 MIT